DuinoDu/testOpencvInstall/README.md

 ./DisplayImage ../test.jpg
 ```

-# Using Qt
+# Using Qt in Windows
-Edit testopencvinstall.pro to set your own OpenCV path.
+Edit **testopencvinstall.pro** to set your own OpenCV path.

+Besides, make sure you have add OpenCV dll path to Windows environment $PATH.
+It is important.